morpho-org/metamorpho/README.md

 Below is a more fine-grained description of the different roles.

 The owner can:
-- Do whatever the risk manager and allocators can do.
+- Do whatever the curator and allocators can do.
 - Transfer or renounce the ownership.
-- Set the risk manager.
+- Set the curator.
 - Set allocators.
 - Set the rewards recipient.
 - [Timelocked] Set the timelock.